bclarkson-code/Tricycle/README.md

 script on CPU but it will take a while.
 You'll probably want to try dropping the number of steps to something like 1000 and leave this running overnight.
 The model wont be quite as convincing but it should be recognisably shakespeare.
-You can try different batch sizes to trade off performance against your patience.

 ```python
 import pickle